The Complete Guide to Construction Insurance

 Understanding Construction Insurance

 There are many different types of insurance designed to protect property owners, developers, and contractors through the various phases of a construction project.
 In fact, certain types of construction insurance policies are required for many projects.
 In the sections below, we’ll review the basics of construction insurance, the most common types of policies available, and when those policies would apply.
-If you are already well-versed on the topic or just want to find a reputable company, be sure to check out our recommended construction insurance companies below.
+If you are already well-versed on the topic or just want to find a reputable company, be sure to check out our recommended construction insurance companies below the guide.

 What is Construction Insurance?